Recycling is NOT The Answer

 Resin Identification Coding System graphic

-Next, let’s look at the 7 RICs and types of plastics, what they are used for, their characteristics, their chemical contents, and their potential toxicity.
+Next, let’s look at the 7 RICs types, what they are used for, their characteristics, their chemical contents, and their potential toxicity.
 Note that this is not an exhaustive list; nor is each category exhaustive in the standard products or characteristics.

 #1 PET/PETE: Polyethylene terephthalate